-Health insurance laws have changed with the Affordable Care Act (ACA).
-There are many new laws that may affect you and your family or your business.
+Health insurance laws have changed since the Affordable Care Act (ACA) went into effect in 2010.
+Many of its laws may affect you and your family or your business.
 Here are some of the main points:

 - If you provide coverage for yourself and your family on your own: